-- OTAs, including large international players, as well as smaller, regional and local OTAs; - Hotel chains, including large multi-national hotel chains and smaller regional chains; - · Individual hotels: - Providers of alternative accommodation, such as vacation rental or private apartments; and - Industry participants, including metasearch and content providers.
+- OTAs, including large international players, as well as smaller, regional and local OTAs; - Hotel chains, including large multi-national hotel chains and smaller regional chains; - Individual hotels;

+- Providers of alternative accommodation, such as vacation rental or private apartments; and - Industry participants, including metasearch and content providers.

-We generate the large majority of our revenue from OTAs.
-Certain brands affiliated as of the date hereof with our majority shareholder, Expedia Group, including Brand Expedia, Hotels.com, Orbitz, Travelocity, Hotwire, Wotif, Vrbo and ebookers, in the aggregate, accounted for 34% of our total revenue for the year ended December 31, 2019.
-Booking Holdings and its affiliated brands, Booking.com and Agoda, accounted for 40% of our total revenue for the year ended December 31, 2019.
+We generate the large majority of our Referral Revenue from OTAs.
+Certain brands affiliated as of the date hereof with our majority shareholder, Expedia Group, including Brand Expedia, Hotels.com, Orbitz, Travelocity, Hotwire, Wotif, Vrbo and ebookers, in the aggregate, accounted for 28% of our Referral Revenue for the year ended December 31, 2020.
+Booking Holdings and its affiliated brands, including Booking.com, Agoda and priceline.com, accounted for 46% of our Referral Revenue for the year ended December 31, 2020.

 Nearly all of our agreements with advertisers, including our agreements with our largest advertisers, may be terminated at will or upon three to seven days' prior notice by either party.
-For more information on risks related to the concentration of our revenue and our relationship with our largest advertisers, see "Item 3 D. Risk factors."
+For more information on risks related to the concentration of our revenue and our relationship with our largest advertisers, see "Item 3: Key information - D. Risk factors".